b0ry/SqOR/README.md

 I haven't worked on it in a while, if there's enough interest I'll pick it back up.
 My dream is to have Smooth McGroove do the soundtrack but he may find the outlook a bit too bleak, I know I do.

-# Controls - Best to pad these to xbox controls if you have them
+# Controls - Best to pad these to xbox controllers if you have them

 * Pause - Del
 * Restart/Quit  - Esc